Video by Joey Montoya, maxikmedia.com

 In 1997, Siena, his daughter was born.
 Michael continues to live and work in Santa Fe—doing what he knew he wanted to do since he was five.

-Michael was the artist of the month for June 2007 at Integral Naked.
-His interview with Ken Wilber, "Crossing Lines: States, Structures and the I of the Beholder," is available to Integral Institute members.
+Michael was the artist of the month for June 2007 at Integral Life.
+His interview with Ken Wilber, "Crossing Lines: States, Structures and the I of the Beholder," and selected images are available at the Integral Life website.

 The catalog of Michael's Arnot Museum mid-career retrospective, Michael Bergt: Crossing Lines, is now available.
 See Prints for more information, and also for information on the Santa Fe Opera 50th Anniversary Season poster created by Michael.